Professional wrestling authority figures: World Championship Wrestling authority figures

 Ted Turner purchased Jim Crockett Promotions and launched World Championship Wrestling (WCW) in 1988.
 The company went through a series of vice presidents and bookers, ranging from those with little wrestling experience to those entrenched in the old territorial methods of promotion until Eric Bischoff took control in 1994.
-His tenure saw the creation of Nitro, the start of the Monday Night Wars and the formation of the New World Order.
+His tenure saw the creation of Nitro, the start of the Monday Night War and the formation of the New World Order.
 Declining ratings saw Bischoff ousted in 1999 and former WWF writer Vince Russo was hired in an attempt to salvage the company.
 WCW was purchased by the WWF in March 2001, but the company was featured prominently on WWF television as part of the Invasion storyline for the remainder of the year.